matheussposito/MyOwnToolbox/README.md

 cd
 mkdir tmp
 cd tmp
-MyOwnToolbox-run
+mspositotoolbox-run
 ```

 # Install

-Go to `https://github.com/{group}/MyOwnToolbox` to see the project, manage issues,
+Go to `https://github.com/{group}/mspositotoolbox` to see the project, manage issues,
 setup you ssh public key, ...

 Create a python3 virtualenv and activate it: